integrations/terraform-provider-github/website/docs/r/organization_webhook.html.markdown

 page_title: "GitHub: github_organization_webhook"
 sidebar_current: "docs-github-resource-organization-webhook"
 description: |-
-  Creates and manages webhooks for Github organizations
+  Creates and manages webhooks for GitHub organizations
 ---

 # github_organization_webhook

-This resource allows you to create and manage webhooks for Github organization.
+This resource allows you to create and manage webhooks for GitHub organization.

 ## Example Usage